silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-3.md

 ```

-and then reference in the `service` resource
+and then reference the service discovery in the `service` resource:
 ```tf {hl_lines=[19,20,21,22]}
 resource aws_ecs_service service {
   name            = "${var.app_name}_service"